zebity/onvif-relay/README.md

 Maven Targets:
 - mvn -X jaxws:wsimport : to generate java stubs and client
 - mvn -X initialize : to download and patch ONVIF wsdl for jaxws:wsimport (runs get-and-patch.sh)
+- mvn -X generate-sources : to run the CXF WSDL2Java Generator as alternate to wsimport (for testing)

 NOTE 1: Currently automtic download and patch of ONVIF wsdls does not work via Maven.